hyperledger/fabric-sdk-java/README.md

 This command needs to be rerun each time the Integration tests are run.

-### Setting Up Eclipse
-To get started using the Fabric Java SDK with Eclipse, refer to the instructions at: ./docs/EclipseSetup.md

 ## SDK dependencies
 SDK depends on few third party libraries that must be included in your classpath when using the JAR file.
 To get a list of dependencies, refer to pom.xml file or run